open-weather-community/open_weather-ags/plan.md

 ## Project Overview

-The Open-weather Automatic Ground Station (AGS) is an open-source hardware and software project that automatically receives weather satellite imagery from NOAA satellites (NOAA-15, NOAA-18, NOAA-19) using Automatic Picture Transmission (APT).
+The Open-weather Automatic Ground Station (AGS) is an open-source hardware and software project that automatically receives weather satellite imagery from NOAA satellites (NOAA-15, NOAA-19) using Automatic Picture Transmission (APT).
 This project enables distributed, autonomous collection of weather data for the open-weather Public Archive.

+**Note:** NOAA-18 has been removed from the default configuration as it reached end-of-life in 2024 and is no longer operational.

 ## Project Goals